rsms/move/README.md

 Move is **designed for humans** which is the reason for why things like variable declarations and statement terminators has been removed -- they are simply not part of the essentials or essence of what a programmer should be thinking about.
 The computer is, or at least should be, better at deciding those things.

-## A subset of JavaScript, not a different language
+## A superset of JavaScript, not a different language

-Move is a subset of JavaScript rather than a different language -- features can be selectively used when writing code.
+Move is a superset of JavaScript rather than a different language -- features can be selectively used when writing code.
 The following three examples are all valid Move code while the last one is also valid JavaScript code:

 example1.move: